fkyprianou/deved-platform/content/blog/en/introducing-the-relaunch-of-the-vonage-developer-community.md

 outdated: false
 replacement_url: ""
 ---
 We are thrilled to announce the relaunch of the Vonage Developer Community, a vibrant hub for developers using Vonage APIs.
-Packed with exciting new features, channels, and a revamped structure, our community is the perfect place to connect, learn, and collaborate with like-minded individuals.
+Packed with exciting new features, channels, and a revamped structure, our community is perfect for connecting, learning, and collaborating with like-minded individuals.

 Here's what you can expect from the new Vonage Developer Community: